For Developers

 System dependencies:

-This is currently not possible to install system packages (e.g. apt packages).
+It is not possible to install or upgrade system packages in an Odoo.sh instance (e.g. apt packages).

 Nevertheless, if the package could be useful for more than one project, we will consider to install it by default in the containers images if the package meets the following requirements:

-- the software should not run as (or depend of) a long running service or daemon
+• the software should not run as (or depend on) a long-running service or daemon

-- no elevated privileges or additional system user should be required
+• no elevated privileges or additional system users should be required

-- the software should not directly or indirectly represent a security attack vector
+• the software should not directly or indirectly represent a security attack vector nor favor the infringement of our Acceptable Use Policy.

 Please note that accepted system packages will be kept as long as the above conditions are met.
 Should a conflict arise when the platform is moving to a more recent OS distribution, it may be removed.